-To help clients explore and integrate the body as part of their learning, Authentic Leadership International’s Founder, Colleen Slaughter, draws on her studies with Ariana Strozzi and Stuart Heller, internationally respected educators in this area, as well as her training as a Registered Yoga instructor.
+To help clients explore and integrate the body as part of their learning, Authentic Leadership International’s Managing Partner, Colleen Slaughter, draws on her studies with Ariana Strozzi and Stuart Heller, internationally respected educators in this area, as well as her training as a Registered Yoga instructor.

 Language is used to produce outcomes and generate realities.
 People act from what comprises reality for them.

 Effective leadership, management, coaching, and team behavior depends heavily on how people use language.
 What is done, and how well it is done, is shaped by how people do and do not use language.

 Listening is an ever-present part of human interaction in the workplace.
 Ontological Coaching provides a deeper and more effective way of listening that enhances communication and relationships.
 Listening is the crucial factor in communication, and essential for establishing trust and rapport; listening is a core business process.